mfs409/jetlag/README.md

     - `ln -s ../../jetlag-main/src/jetlag jetlag`
     - `ln -s ../../jetlag-main/src/jetlag.ts jetlag.ts`
     - `cd ..`
+- Several of the subfolders of `src` will also require a symlink to `src/common/common.ts`.

 ## Before You Begin: Setting Up `mdbook`

 This guide assumes that you have installed `mdbook`, `mdbook-admonish`, `mdbook-katex`, and `mdbook-mermaid` globally.

 - See <https://github.com/badboy/mdbook-mermaid> for help setting up and using the mermaid plugin
 - See <https://github.com/tommilligan/mdbook-admonish> for hel setting up and using the admonish plugin

 You will also need to have `npm` and `node.js` installed.
 You should be able to type `npm install` in the top-level folder to get all of the dependencies for